iterait/emloop/docs/tutorial.rst

 Feel free to use JSON instead, but YAML makes a lot of thing easier.

 The YAML document consists of four fundamental sections.
+Detailed description of cxflow configuration might be found in the `advanced section <advanced/config.html>`_.

 #. dataset
 #. model